mmohiudd/interview-exercise/README.md

+# interview-exercise
+Tucows Interview Exercise

 This project requires `python3`.
 It implements [flask](https://flask.palletsprojects.com/en/3.0.x/) for the `webapp` and [CLImage](https://github.com/pnappa/CLImage) to convert images to beautiful ANSI escape codes to display in command line interfaces.

-## Setup

 After cloning/downloading the project please follow these instructions to run and test: